M8 Greyhound: Description

 The vehicle carried 80 37 mm rounds (16 in the turret and 64 in an ammunition rack in the right sponson) when fitted with a single radio.
 Vehicles with a second radio installed only carried 16 main gun rounds.
 Some units solved this problem by cutting up the removed main ammunition rack and stowing 18 rounds in each sponson, under the radios.
 This raised the number of main gun rounds able to be carried to 52.
 Another modification (the most common one) involved fabricating (again from the discarded main ammunition rack) a 43-round bin to be placed behind the driver's seat, and a 20-round bin attached to the framing of the turret basket.
 This raised the ammunition capacity up to 79 rounds.
 Machine gun ammunition consisted of 1,500 .30 caliber rounds and 400 .50 caliber rounds.
-In addition, the vehicle carried a mix of 16 smoke and hand grenades, four smoke pots, six M1 anti-tank mines and four M1 carbines for the crew.
+In addition, the vehicle carried a mix of six Mk 2 fragmentation grenades, 6 MK 3 offensive grenades, four smoke grenades, and four M1 carbines for the crew, and six M1 anti-tank mines.